-Changing MP blade ID should be executed during off-peak hours of I/O loading.
-Do not change the MP blade ID during initial copying of TrueCopy, ShadowImage, Universal Replicator, or global-active device (on-peak hours of I/O loading).
+Do not change the MP blade ID during initial copying or I/O processing of TrueCopy, ShadowImage, Universal Replicator, or global-active device.

 To change the MP blade ID again for the same LDEV, wait for more than 30 minutes after changing the MP blade ID.
 For example: